KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Edit --> Select All` :kbd:`Ctrl+A`

-    Select all images currently shown
+    Select all images currently shown.

 :menuselection:`Edit --> Select None` :kbd:`Ctrl+Shift+A`

-    Un-select all items in the current view
+    Un-select all items in the current view.

 :menuselection:`Edit --> Invert Selection` :kbd:`Ctrl+I`

-    Invert the current selection
+    Invert the current selection.

 .. _menu_mainview: